davidrhodus/gtc2017/slides.md

 - x264 is fast, but doesn't provide high compression
-- x265 is not fast, but does provide high compression
+- x265 is slow, but does provide high compression

-- preset study ongoing with downstream analysis/processing
+- codec preset study ongoing with downstream analysis/processing

 <center style="font-size: 1.25em">